 A passing doctor applied emergency CPR treatment before the boy was rushed to Manchester Royal Infirmary, where he was later diagnosed with a serious brain injury.

 He was later transferred to Salford Royal’s brain injury unit where he stayed for two months.
 When he finally returned home he was weak and had difficulty walking.
 His mother said that it was ‘heartbreaking’ and that when he was at home she realised the extent of his injuries but she didn’t realise just how much the brain injury was going to affect the rest of his life.

-The young man had been in the midst training at a local football academy programme at Hopwood Hall College at the time of the accident.
-He had been looking forward to a positive career either as a footballer or as a coach.
+The young man had been in the midst of training at a local football academy programme at Hopwood Hall College at the time of the accident.
+He had been looking forward to a positive career either as a player or as a coach.

 He has now been told that he will not be able to work again and needs daily support from care assistants and will do for the rest of his life.

 Changed After Brain Injury